 - How to discover and select a PIN.

-- How to discover and select PIN Elements with Gateway Capability (PEGC) and with Management Capability (PEMC)
+- How to discover and select PEGC and PEMC.

-- How to discover PIN Elements in a PIN based on criteria's, for example, the capability, availability, reachability and services (e.g. printer).
+- How to discover PINEs in a PIN based on criteria, for example, the capability, availability, reachability and services (e.g. printer).

-- How to enable and manage the discovery for all possible case, for example, whether a PIN Element is discoverable by devices that are not members of the PIN or by other PIN Elements of the same PIN.
+- How to enable and manage the discovery for all possible case, for example, whether a PINE is discoverable by UEs or non-3GPP devices that have not joined the PIN yet or by other PINEs of the same PIN.

 5.3 Key Issue #3: Management of PIN and PIN Elements